mlisovyi/IML_challenge_2018/README.md

 ```
 You might need to add conda-forge to the list of channels: `conda config --add channels conda-forge`,
 if you have not done so yet (the installation would fail complaining that a subset of modules can not be found).

+There is an example of the conda environment dump, in which the code was tested to work.

+### GBM speed benchmarking

 Performance of XGBoost was compared to LightGBM with a compatible setup.
 **LightGBM was found to perform fits 8x faster**,